0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

 3. Fill in the configuration files with the actual values.

     - `ONCHAIN_ISSUER_CONTRACT_ADDRESS` should be retrieved from the smart contract deployment.
-    - `URL_MUMBAI_NODE` is easily acquired with any Infrasctructure provider, such as Alchemy, Infura etc.
+    - `URL_MUMBAI_NODE` is easily acquired with any Infrastructure provider, such as Alchemy, Infura etc.
-    - `URL_POLYGON_NODE`is easily acquired with any Infrasctructure provider, such as Alchemy, Infura etc.
+    - `URL_POLYGON_NODE`is easily acquired with any Infrastructure provider, such as Alchemy, Infura etc.
     - `ONCHAIN_CONTRACT_OWNER` is where a private key should be set to deploy the contract.
     - `MUMBAI_CONTRACT_STATE_ADDRESS` represents the already deployed Mumbai State Contract and shouldn't be changed.
     - `MAIN_CONTRACT_STATE_ADDRESS`represents the already deployed Mainnet State Contract and shouldn't be changed.